Sayaka Yamamoto: 2010–2012: Debut with NMB48

 In September 2010, Sayaka Yamamoto passed auditions for the first generation of NMB48 and was selected to debut in the group along with 25 other girls.
 They were announced as a group on October 9, 2010, and officially began performing at the NMB48 Theater on January 1, 2011.
 Yamamoto was also officially announced as captain of NMB48 on this day.

 On March 10, 2011, Yamamoto was selected as one of 16 members who would form Team N, of which she was selected to serve as captain alongside her captaincy of the entire group.
 Team N made their debut at the NMB48 Theater on March 21.
-In May, Yamamoto and fellow Team N member Miyuki Watanabe were the first NMB48 members to be selected for an A-side senbatsu with the release of AKB48's 21st single "Everyday, Katyusha."
+In May, Yamamoto and Miyuki Watanabe were the first NMB48 members to be selected as recording and performing members (hereafter referred to as “senbatsu”) for an A-side with the release of AKB48's 21st single "Everyday, Katyusha."
+Over the next 7 years, she participated in AKB48 A-sides as a senbatsu member for almost her whole tenure as an idol, through their 52nd single "Teacher Teacher."

 Also in May, NMB48 revealed their first original song "Seishun no Lap Time" during a theater performance.
 It was centered by Yamamoto, and was released later as a B-side on the group's first single.
-On June 9, Yamamoto was the only member of NMB48 to rank in AKB48's 3rd general election.
-She placed 28th with 8,697 votes and as a result, sang on the B-side "Dakishimecha Ikenai" on AKB48's 22nd single "Flying Get."
+On June 9, Yamamoto was the only member of NMB48 to rank in AKB48's 3rd general election, placing 28th with 8,697 votes.
 On July 20, NMB48 made their major CD debut with their first single "Zetsumetsu Kurokami Shoujo," for which Yamamoto was selected as a senbatsu member.
 She would go on to be a senbatsu member in all 19 NMB48 A-sides released during her time in the group, and the center for 13 of those singles.
-On October 19, NMB48 released their second single titled "Oh My God!", for which Yamamoto served as center with fellow Team N member Nana Yamada.
-This marked the first time Yamamoto was chosen as a center for a NMB48 A-side track.
-On October 26, Yamamoto participated in her second A-side senbatsu with AKB48 on their 23rd single "Kaze wa Fuiteiru."
+On October 19, NMB48 released their second single titled "Oh My God!", for which Yamamoto served as center for the first time with fellow Team N member Nana Yamada.